 Sometimes talking to those who know you best can really help.
 We know that these conversations can be difficult to have, so we have put together some tips to help you talk about your diabetes.

 And remember, you are not alone.
 Lots of people are going through something similar.
-You can talk to other people living with diabetes on our forum.
+You can talk to other people living with diabetes on our online support forum.

 Food and mood